Positive curvature and discrete abelian symmetry: Applications of the Connectedness Lemma

 \begin{proposition} Let $M^n$ be a closed, simply connected, positively curved Riemannian manifold.
 Suppose that $N_1^{n-k_1}$ and $N_2^{n-k_2}$ are two closed, totally geodesic submanifolds of $M$ with $k_1\leq k_2$.
 Let $R$ be $\Z$ or $\Z_p$, for some prime $p$.
 The following hold: \begin{enumerate}[font=\normalfont] \item Suppose that $4k_1\leq n+3$ and $k_1+2k_2\leq n+1$.
 If $N_2$ is an $R$-cohomology sphere, then so is $M$. \item Suppose that $4k_1\leq n+3$ and $g + k_1 + 2k_2 \leq n + 3$ for some $g \geq 2$ that divides $k_1$.
 If $N_2$ has $g$-periodic $R$-cohomology, then so does $M$. \end{enumerate} \end{proposition}

 We remark that $1$-periodic cohomology is equivalent to being a homology sphere for simply connected manifolds.
 Therefore Part (1) may be viewed as the $g = 1$ case of Part (2), with a slight adjustment on the assumptions on the codimensions.
-We note that the case where $g=2$ follows directly from Lemma 7.2 of \cite{Wil03}.
+In Part (2), the case where $g=2$ follows directly from Lemma 7.2 of \cite{Wil03}.
+We further note that, with a modification of the proof, one can remove the condition that $g$ divides $k_1$ in Part (2).

 \begin{proof}[Proof of Proposition \ref{pro:purple}] We begin with the proof of Part {\rm(1)}.
 Note that $M$ is a $\Z$-cohomology sphere if and only if it is a $\Z_p$-cohomology sphere for all primes $p$, by the universal coefficients theorem.
 Therefore, the result for $R = \Z$ follows from the result for $R = \Z_p$ for all $p$.
 Therefore we may assume $R = \Z_p$ for an arbitrary fixed prime $p$.